VLamax vs VO2max: The Second Number Behind Every Race

 That's a 45% higher median VLamax in cyclists than runners.
 Same methodology, same platform.
 The discipline alone creates the gap.
 Cycling produces short power-peaks (attacks, climbs, position-changes).
 Running is more uniformly aerobic.
 Your sport shapes your metabolism over time.

-The trade-off — same athlete, different VLamax
+The trade-off — same cyclist, different VLamax

 Here's where the numbers get sharp.
 A 75 kg male cyclist at VO2max 55 — fix everything except VLamax.
 The Mader metabolic model predicts these outcomes: